neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 Encoding, in the binary-to-text sense, is the process of transforming bits into an output that's human-printable.
 It's meant to be a trivially reversible process that anyone can do.
 Even if a different encoding than Base64 were used, there are a pretty finite amount of encodings out there.
 Brute forcing that would probably take a modern computer a handful of milliseconds to accomplish.

 This of course implies that the HTTP `Authorization` request header and JWTs do not provide any inherent data confidentiality.
 Not to say that they are useless, but just that encryption is not one of their benefits.
-Anyone who intercepts those pieces of data can simple decode the Base64 with ease (if they are technically savvy enough to sniff network traffic then the odds are pretty good they also know what Base64 is).
-Base64 is meant to ensure that you won't have to deal with binary data (i.e., binary that the standard character encodings don't know how to interpret) or characters like `NUL` or `EOF`.
+Anyone who intercepts those pieces of data can simply decode the Base64 with ease (if they are technically savvy enough to sniff network traffic then the odds are pretty good they also know what Base64 is).
+Base64 is meant to ensure that you won't have to deal with binary data (i.e., bytes that the standard character encodings don't know how to interpret) or characters like `NUL` or `EOF`.
 It is often used in security-related concepts (such as the [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) for example), but it is not itself a security technique!

+---

 > ## Python uses Unicode strings for encoding